Visiting Keewaydin Island

-Conservancy of Southwest Florida: patrols the beaches and they mostly concentrate on the birds that inhabit the island.
-If you see an injured bird (do not touch), please call the Conservancy directly:
+Conservancy of Southwest Florida: Patrols the beaches, concentrating on the birds that inhabit the island.
+If you see an injured bird (do not touch), please call the Conservancy directly.

 TURTLE NESTS – Summer time is turtle nesting season.
 DO NOT TOUCH the turtles or bother their nests (keeping at least 10' from the nest)!
 If you should see a sea turtle on the beach, please give them plenty of room!
 Walk way around them as this could disrupt their nesting pattern and harm our environment.